Object-based high contrast travel time tomography: Inverse Problem Solution

-In the forward step we just presented, we can predict the travel time when the velocity model is given.
-Then, in the inverse step the goal is to estimate the velocity model when the travel time data is observed.
-With limited travel time measured data, this inverse problem becomes ill-posed and the solution may not be unique.
-In this case, searching one single most possible model provides little information for the solutions of this inverse problem.
-Instead, we formulate it as a statistical inference problem and estimate the probability distribution of the velocity model in the parameter space \cite[]{tarantola1987inverse}.
+In the forward step we just presented, we can predict the traveltime when the velocity model is given.
+Next, for the inverse step the goal is to estimate the velocity model when the traveltime data is observed.
+With limited measured data, this becomes an ill-posed inverse problem and the solution may not be unique.
+Since multiple solutions may exist, rather than selecting a single model as the output of our algorithm, we formulate it as a statistical inference problem and estimate the probability distribution in the velocity model parameter space.
 We start this section by introducing some notations.